- Basic Information

 - The editors approve the final form and content of the journal.
 On the basis of the overall quality of submitted articles and reviews, the editorial board selects contributions to be published.

 - The members of the editorial board supervise the scientific and professional levels of the contents published in Acta Ludologica.
-Before approving the final form and content of the journal, the editorial board is obliged to get acquainted with the content and quality of all texts as submitted.
+Before approving the final form and content of the journal, the editorial board is obliged to acquaint itself with the content and quality of all texts as submitted.
 The editorial board is thus responsible for the scientific and scholarly qualities of the journal’s issues.

 - The texts which are to be published in Acta Ludologica are selected objectively, on the basis of the quality of their form and content.
 The editorial board does not consider the authors’ domestic or foreign scholarly affiliations and/or commercial activities and strictly rejects any discrimination related to gender, ethnicity, geographical origin, political beliefs or religion.